 3. The route goes through quite a lot of woodland that is considered "trollskog," meaning roughly "dark, still, and spooky woods" that is traditionally associated with where mythological trolls would live or be found in folklore.

-Please keep in mind that this is still a work in progress, but below is a list of the seven general sections that make the TT.
-The ones that I have already hiked and written a trail guide on I will provide a link to, and in the future I plan on writing new trail guides for the rest of the trail as I have the opportunity to hike them.
+The TT is made up of seven different sections, and below is a list of the these sections with links to their respective trail guide and trip report.
 When possible I will also provide links to official websites of trails and nature reserves that are a part of the TT.
-If you plan on hiking here and have never done so before, please check out my crash course to backpacking in Sweden here with lots of good, general info.
+If you plan on hiking in Sweden and have never done so before, please check out my crash course to backpacking in Sweden here with lots of good but general info.

 Please feel free to offer feedback or ask questions via email (you can find my email on my blog profile).